 Until the arrival of the all-encompassing AX range in 1987, Citroën’s small car range was a bit of a mess.
-In fact, it had been throughout the recession-riddled ’70s, when it could have done with a cool car to sell to the masses the most – think about the success of the Renault 5, Fiat 127 and Ford Fiesta to understand what we mean.
+In fact, it had been throughout the recession-riddled 1970s, when it could have done with a cool car to sell to the masses the most – think about the success of the Fiat 127, Ford Fiesta and Renault 5 to understand what we mean.
 Citroën’s rag-bag range below the GS never really captured the imagination of the supermini set…

-But it’s not for lack of effort.
-The 2CV had proved more enduring than any of its creators might have dared to dream back in the 1930s, and during the ’60s, as its maker tried to come up new cars to plug the yawning gap between this and the DS, it came up with Dyane and Ami, both of which were underpinned by 2CV thinking.
+That was not for lack of effort, though.
+The 2CV had proved more enduring than any of its creators might have dared to dream back in the 1930s and, during the 1960s, as its maker tried to come up new cars to plug the yawning gap between this and the DS, it came up with Dyane and Ami, both of which were underpinned by 2CV thinking.

-But it was all-change as that decade progressed – and an ambitious expansion programme led to the creation of the pioneering GS and sublime SM, both launched in 1970.
-The development of both cars – and the CX, which remained in the pipeline.
+However, it was all-change as that decade progressed – and an ambitious expansion programme led to the creation of the pioneering GS and sublime SM, both of which were launched in 1970, and the CX, which remained in the pipeline.
 The climate at Citroën in the lead-up to these events was very exciting.

 Emboldened by the success of DS, and influx of cash from its long-term controlling shareholder Michelin, Citroën became increasingly ambitious during a period of growth, takeovers and mergers in the automotive industry as a whole.
 It bought rival innovator, Panhard in 1965, Beliet commercial vehicles in 1967, and Maserati in 1968.